Freedom of Information

-The General Data Protection Regulation (GDPR) allows individuals to ask for a copy of the personal information that is held about them by the Dorset OPCC.
+The Data Protection Act 2018 and the General Data Protection Regulation (GDPR) allows individuals to ask for a copy of the personal information that is held about them by the Dorset OPCC.
 This is known as a Subject Access Request.

 To make a Subject Access Request please contact us on 01202 229084 or download a copy here.